learn-co-curriculum/dsc-bayes-theorem/README.md

 ## An NLP example

 With this simple example out of the way, let's examine a more practical example from the field of Natural Language Processing.
-In fact, this is an example you'll further flesh out later this section.

 A common introductory example to Natural Language Processing or classification is detecting spam.
 While you may enjoy spam in a can, you probably don't enjoy getting spam in your inbox.
 Bayes' theorem can serve as a natural classification method in these scenarios.
 Assume that the word "offer" (as in Special Offer, We Have an Offer for You, or Don't Miss This Offer!) occurs in 73% of the spam messages you receive.
 In comparison, only 10% of your desired mail contains the word "offer".
 If 20% of the messages you receive are spam, and you receive another message with the word "offer", what is the probability that it is spam?